ngocthienvnn/neovim-configs/README.md

 ## Neovim
-Neovim Configuration for web development, the default theme is vim-solarized8.
+Neovim Configuration for web development, the default theme is oceanic-material with custom background/foreground color: #002b36

 ## 1. Installation
 1. Follow this link to install vim-plug: https://github.com/junegunn/vim-plug